sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 \end{aligned}
 $$

-Different time structures may be combined to construct more complex structures, consider as an example the combination of a `TwoLevel` time structure with more complex operational structures like `RepresentativePeriods` and `OperationalScenarios`.
+Different time structures may be combined to construct more complex structures.
+One example is the combination of a `TwoLevel` time structure with more complex operational structures like `RepresentativePeriods` and `OperationalScenarios`.
 These may be used alone or in combination, as shown in \autoref{fig:two_complex}.

 ![A more complex two-level time structure.\label{fig:two_complex}](two_complex.pdf)

 `TimeStruct.jl` also provides data structures for representing parameter data, providing efficient representation and indexing by time period for data with varying level of redundancy.
-Functionality for computation of disount factors for each time period to facilitate calculation of present values is also included.
+Functionality for computation of discount factors for each time period to facilitate calculation of present values is also included.

 # Example applications

 TimeStruct is used in multiple optimization models developed at SINTEF.
-One early application is in [EnergyModelsX](https://github.com/EnergyModelsX/) [@hellemo2024energymodelsx], simplifying the code in `EnergyModelsBase.jl` considerably, and allowing to add capabilities for stochastic programming versions of the model with little extra effort, see e.g. [@bodal2024hydrogen;@svendsmark2024developing] for examples of applications of EnergyModelsX.
+One early application is in [EnergyModelsX](https://github.com/EnergyModelsX/) [@hellemo2024energymodelsx], simplifying the code in `EnergyModelsBase.jl` considerably, and allowing to add capabilities for stochastic programming versions of the model with little extra effort, see, *e.g.*, [@bodal2024hydrogen;@svendsmark2024developing] for example applications of EnergyModelsX.

 It has also been used in the logistics models developed in the project 'Sirkulær masseforvaltning' for planning in the rock and gravel industry, as well as for hydrogen facility location optimization in the 'ZeroKyst' project.
-Ongoing activities in the EU funded projects 'H2GLASS' and 'FLEX4FACT' involves the use of TimeStruct [@kitch2024optimal].
+Ongoing activities in the EU funded projects 'H2GLASS' and 'FLEX4FACT' involve the use of TimeStruct [@kitch2024optimal].

 # Acknowledgements